 - 2 tbsp chia seeds

-- Place raspberries, orange juice, vanilla, salt salt balsamic vinegar in a pan and bring to a boil.
+- Place raspberries, orange juice (or water), vanilla, in a pan and bring to a gentle boil.

-- Reduce to medium heat and let the sauce simmer for 20-25 minutes, allowing some of the liquid to evaporate
+- Reduce to medium and let it simmer for 20-25 minutes, allowing some of the liquid to evaporate

 - Remove from heat and transfer to a glass bowl or jar.
 Add chia seeds and stir gently until mixture starts to thicken up.
-Leave to cool for 10-15 mins.
+Leave to cool in the fridge for 10-15 mins.

-- In a separate bowl combine chia seeds and coconut/almond milk.
+- In a bowl combine chia seeds, sweetener of your choice, and plant milk.
 Stir with a spoon until the mixture starts to thicken up.
-Leave for 10-15 mins until it gets a pudding like consistency (alternatively you can leave it overnight).
+Leave for 20-25 mins (or overnight) until it thickens up to a pudding-like consistency.